myeongjinshin/myeongjinshin.github.io/_pages/about.md

 My main research field focuses on theory of quantum computation.
 But I'm also interested in quantum simulation and hardware.

 Recently, my primary research focus has been on the following topics:
-- **Quantum Learning Theory**: Sample, computational, and time complexity of learning quantum states, unitaries, channels, and processes under various constraints
+- **Quantum Learning Theory**: Sample, computational, and time complexity of learning quantum states, unitaries, channels, and processes under various constraints.
+I am currently particularly interested in Hamiltonian learning.
-- **Quantum Singular Value Transformation**: Finding applications on various topics such as constructing efficient algorithms, estimating properties of quantum systems including quantum entropies and distance measures.
-- **Quantum Benchmarking**: Especially on quantum cross platform benchmarking and measuring the accuracy of magic state injection, cultivation.
+- **Quantum Algorithm**: Developing applications across various domains using quantum singular value transformation (QSVT).
+I am also studying and researching decoded quantum interferometry (DQI).
+- **Quantum Property Testing**: Estimating properties of quantum systems, often involving nonlinear quantities.
+I am especially interested in the optimal estimation of quantum entropies and traces of powers of quantum states.

 Other topics that I've worked on:
-- Quantum neural property testing
+- Variational quantum algorithms
 - Quantum machine learning and its applications
+- Quantum error correction
 - Gradient clipping methods for large language models